thiagopaiva99/admin-theme/README.md

 An free admin panel that its been developed and everyone can contrib.

+## In this version we have:
+- HTML + CSS (SCSS) + JS;
+- Bootstrap 4;
+- Responsive design;
+- Nice layout;

+We hope to release more versions of this theme in the future, in Angular, React, Vue, etc ...

 ![home dashboard](prints/home.png)

 ### How can you help us?